Monday - Friday

 Julie believes that each person and family system is unique with their own set of challenges and strengths, which can both complicate and enhance the paths to healing and recovery.

 She knows that healing and recovery are possible for anyone who is suffering and will not give up until a successful path is found for her clients.

 Julie graduated from Columbia University with a Master’s degree in Social Work.
 She has advanced training in Motivational Interviewing, Relapse Prevention Counseling, Cognitive Behavioral Therapy and has worked extensively with people with addiction who are dealing with childhood trauma and/or mental illness.
 In her free time Julie enjoys spoiling her 2 dogs and 2 accidental cats, painting, tinkering and belly laughing with the people in her life who get her.

-Couples in recovery or struggling with addiction, LGBTQ, alternative lifestyles
+Couples in recovery or struggling with addiction, trauma, LGBTQ, alternative lifestyles